d-s-d/intercourse-rs/README.md

 atomically reference-counted (`Arc`).
 The type system asks you, so to speak, _are you sure you don't want to share across threads?_

-There is a limit to everything and type-sophistication is _also_ a way to make reviewers' lives—let's say—interesting.
-But strong types generally reduce the risk of misunderstandings between engineers.
-And I'm sorry for being provocative here, but especially the latter point I cannot stress enough when claims come up about how certain «simple» programming languages are supposedly making the lives of reviewers comparatively more pleasant.

-To further elaborate on this point, imho, what it feels like to write code in a programming language is really _secondary_ to another question: _How quickly can I convince myself that a specific property holds for a given code?_ To give an extreme example: while the experience of _writing_ Python code is quite pleasant, the experience of operationalizing it and taking responsibility for the reliability of a shipped/deployed system component written in Python is anything but pleasant.
+A programming language should not be judged by how 'easy' it is to learn, but by how effective teams are at creating reliable, correct software.
+In a similar vein, what it feels like to write code in a programming language is really _secondary_ to another question: _How quickly can I convince myself that a specific property holds for a given code?_ To give an extreme example: while the experience of _writing_ Python code is quite pleasant, the experience of operationalizing it and taking responsibility for the reliability of a shipped/deployed system component written in Python is anything but pleasant.

-Conversely, in Rust, at the moment you write some code, you might be annoyed that you need to decide, e.g., «`Arc` or `Rc`?», when that seemingly has nothing to do with the problem you are trying to solve.
+Conversely, in Rust, when writing some code, you might be annoyed that you need to decide, e.g., «`Arc` or `Rc`?», when that seemingly has nothing to do with the problem you are trying to solve.
 But in the long run, _others_ (including your _future self_) will highly appreciate the fact that this decision is _clearly documented_ and the consequences of it are statically and mechanically enforced.
-And this is even more true if, later on, that decision turns out to be the wrong: the type system prevents you from violating prior assumptions.
+The latter is particularly important if, later on, that decision turns out to be the wrong: the type system prevents you from violating prior assumptions.

 ## Why it matters: Engineering must scale ...